Goldman to create new credit finance group

-(Reuters) - Goldman Sachs Group Inc (GS.N) will create a new credit finance group that combines its structured and leveraged finance divisions, according to an internal memo seen by Reuters on Wednesday.
+Feb 3 (Reuters) - Goldman Sachs Group Inc will create a new credit finance group that combines its structured and leveraged finance divisions, according to an internal memo seen by Reuters on Wednesday.

 The business, which will help the bank give its clients broader advice across credit markets, will be led by former co-head of leveraged finance in the Americas Christina Minnis and head of structured finance in the Americas Vivek Bantwal.